 Here is how to store and prepare blueberries for maximum benefit:

-- Make sure you thaw frozen blueberries before using them in any recipes that call for blueberries — unless otherwise stated.
+- Make sure you thaw frozen blueberries before using them in any recipes that call for blueberries—

 - Berries are super fragile!
 Wash them, but wash them gently, and only wash them right before using them in recipes.